Deeplearninglabiiita/DravidianLangTech-/README.md

 **Steps:**

-_1:Run M1 file, followed by M2 and then M3(Tamil & Malayalam) py files.
+_1:Run M1 file, followed by M2 and then M3(Tamil & Malayalam) py files._

-2:Use appropiate file names as ouput files then run maj_vote.py file 3:Final result file_
+_2:Use appropiate file names as output files then run maj_vote.py file_

+_3:Final result file_